mbheinen/bpa-ipf-tsp/README.md

     $ bpf bench.pfc

 The output is a Power Flow Output file `<casename.pfo>`.
 When you use `bpf`, you must first create a PFC file with the appropriate commands to accomplish the solution task at hand.
 At runtime these commands are accepted by `bpf` and executed according to a logical processing order determined by the program.
 Hence you need not be concerned with the ordering of commands in your PFC file.
 Input commands will be processed first, and a solution done automatically before any output is produced.
-Finally, a new base file will be created, if you have requested one.
+Finally, a new base (`.bse`) file will be created, if you have requested one.
 See the [IPF Batch Users Guide] for more information.

 ### Cutting Program -- ipfcut
 Cuts out a section of the entire system model and prepares it to be set up for running with its own slack bus.